-Figure 135.
+Figure 140.
 The Advanced / Miscellaneous page.

+The following elements are available on the page:

-To enable IGMP, select a version of IGMP from the IGMP drop-down list and click the Apply button.
+Parameter Description IGMP Select a version of IGMP from the drop-down list to enable IGMP.
 Such a setting allows using the IGMP Proxy function for all WAN connections for which the Enable IGMP Multicast checkbox is selected.

-To disable IGMP, select the Off value from the IGMP drop-down list and click the Apply button.
+To disable IGMP, select the Off value from the drop-down list.
+SIP Select the checkbox to enable SIP.

-To enable SIP, select the SIP checkbox and click the Apply button.
 Such a setting allows using the SIP ALG function.
-This function allows VoIP traffic to pass through the NAT-enabled router.9
+This function allows VoIP traffic to pass through the NAT-enabled router.
+11 RTSP Select the checkbox to enable RTSP.
+Such a setting allows managing media stream: fast forward streaming audio/video, pause and start it.
+PPPoE pass through Select the checkbox to enable the PPPoE pass through function.
+PPTP pass through Select the checkbox to enable the PPTP pass through function.
+L2TP pass through Select the checkbox to enable the L2TP pass through function.
+IPSec pass through Select the checkbox to enable the IPSec pass through function.

-9 On the Net / WAN page, create a WAN connection, on the Advanced / Miscellaneous page, select the SIP checkbox, connect the phone cable between a LAN port of the router and the IP phone.
+11 On the Net / WAN page, create a WAN connection, on the Advanced / Miscellaneous page, select the SIP checkbox, connect the phone cable between a LAN port of the router and the IP phone.
 Specify SIP parameters on the IP phone and configure it to obtain an IP address automatically (as DHCP client).